1. Jainism was founded by__________.

 Explanation: It means conditional or relative knowledge (“maybe” philosophy).

-15. According to Jainism, liberation (moksha) can be achieved through:
+15. According to Jainism, liberation (moksha) can be achieved through__________.

 A) Fasting and penance only